tanul-mathur/music-through-the-ages/Story.md

 ![](https://github.com/tanul-mathur/music-through-the-ages/blob/master/plots/cluster_features_timeline.jpeg)

 These charts show the trends of respective feature means by clusters and time.
-(I've ignored Tempo & Speechiness from these as they are not relevant to the clusters) For example let's look at the top left chart, which draws the mean values for acousticness by clusters and years.
+(I've ignored Tempo & Speechiness from these as they are not relevant to the clusters) To understand better let’s take up an example and focus on the top left chart, which draws the mean values for acousticness by clusters and years.
 Here we can see that the songs from 'Soft Acoustic' cluster are significantly higher than the remaining clusters and this remains the case throughout the 50 years.
 Similar trends can be seen across the other charts as well, individual cluster means remain distinct throughout.
 These trends further validate the consistency of clusters across the years.

 Alright so just to recap till now we have created the dataset with 50 years of Top 100 songs along with their audio features, identified song clusters, defined their themes and validated them against the overall dataset and throughout time.
 Next it's time to answer the big question.